ViCCo-Group/frrsa/README.md

 #### _You say ridge regression; which hyperparameter space should I check?_
 If you set the parameter `nonnegative` to `False`, L2-regularization is implemented using Fractional Ridge Regression (FRR; [Rokem & Kay, 2020](https://pubmed.ncbi.nlm.nih.gov/33252656/)).
 One advantage of FRR is that the hyperparameter to be optimized is the fraction between ordinary least squares and L2-regularized regression coefficients, which ranges between 0 and 1.
 Hence, FRR allows assessing the full range of possible regularization parameters.
 In the context of FR-RSA, twenty evenly spaced values between 0.1 and 1 are pre-set.
 If you want to specify custom regularization values that shall be assessed, you are able to do so by providing a list of candidate values as the `hyperparams` argument of the frrsa function. <br/> If you set the parameter `nonnegative` to `True`,  L2-regularization is currently implemented using Scikit-Learn functions.
 They have the disadvantage that one has to define the hyperparameter space oneself, which can be tricky.
 If you do not provide hyerparameter candidates yourself, [14 pre-set values](https://github.com/ViCCo-Group/frrsa/blob/0b6d7ab35d9eb6962bc6a4eeabfb2b8e345a9969/frrsa/fitting/crossvalidation.py#L142) will be used which *might* be sufficient (see our [preprint](https://github.com/ViCCo-Group/frrsa#citation)).
 #### _Which (dis-)similarity `measures` can be used?_
 The parameter `measures` is a list that expects two strings.
 The first string lets you choose which (dis-)similarity measure will be computed within each feature of the predictor.
-It has two possible options: (1) 'dot' denotes the dot-product, a similarity measure; (2) 'sqeuclidean' denotes the squared euclidean distance, a dissimilarity measure.
+It has two possible options: (1) `'dot'` denotes the dot-product, a similarity measure; (2) `'sqeuclidean'` denotes the squared euclidean distance, a dissimilarity measure.
 The second string must be set to indicate which measure had been used to create the target matrix.
-Its possible dissimilarity measure options are: 'minkowski', 'cityblock', 'euclidean', 'mahalanobis', 'cosine_dis', 'pearson_dis', 'spearman_dis', and 'decoding_dis', and its possible similarity measure options are 'cosine_sim', 'pearson_sim', 'spearman_sim', and 'decoding_sim'. <br/> Which measure you should choose for the predictor depends on your data.
-Additionally, if your `target` holds similarities, it is likely more intuitive to select `dot` (to have similarities on both sides of the equation).
-If, though, your `target` holds dissimilarities, it might conversely be more intuitive to select `sqeuclidean`.
+Its possible dissimilarity measure options are: `'minkowski'`, `'cityblock'`, `'euclidean'`, `'mahalanobis'`, `'cosine_dis'`, `'pearson_dis'`, `'spearman_dis'`, and `'decoding_dis'`, and its possible similarity measure options are `'cosine_sim'`, `'pearson_sim'`, `'spearman_sim'`, and `'decoding_sim'`. <br/> Which measure you should choose for the predictor depends on your data.
+Additionally, if your `target` holds similarities, it is likely more intuitive to select `'dot'` (to have similarities on both sides of the equation).
+If, though, your `target` holds dissimilarities, it might conversely be more intuitive to select `'sqeuclidean'`.
 #### _What else?
 What objects does the function return?
 Are there other parameters I can specify when running FR-RSA?_
 There are default values for all parameters, which we partly assessed (see our [preprint](https://github.com/ViCCo-Group/frrsa#citation)).
 However, you can input custom parameters as you wish.
-For now, see the [respective docstring](https://github.com/ViCCo-Group/frrsa/blob/2c7ea73adf4fa6f1ade1c0557d4f455322453311/frrsa/fitting/crossvalidation.py#L45) for an explanation of all returned objects.
+For now, see the [respective docstring](https://github.com/ViCCo-Group/frrsa/blob/master/frrsa/fitting/crossvalidation.py#L45) for an explanation of all returned objects.
 A more elaborate documentation is work in progress (see [#14](/../../issues/14)).

 ## Known issues